Altinity/clickhouse-regression/ssl_keeper/Readme_ssl_fips.md

 ```

 Note: There is no need to set openSSL/fips value to true in the XML above as it is enabled by default in the current build and cannot be turned off.
-Also, make sure to replace ${CERT_PATH} and ${CA_PATH} placeholders with appropriate values for your configuration.
+Also, make sure to replace `${CERT_PATH}` and `${CA_PATH}` placeholders with appropriate values for your configuration.

-Create the file /etc/clickhouse-server/config.d/secure_keeper.xml and add your ClickHouse Keeper configuration there.
-Enable secure connection by adding <secure>1</secure> as shown in the example below for a 3-node Keeper cluster:
+Create the file `/etc/clickhouse-server/config.d/secure_keeper.xml` and add your ClickHouse Keeper configuration there.
+Enable secure connection by adding `<secure>1</secure>` as shown in the example below for a 3-node ClickHouse Keeper
+cluster:

 ```xml
 <clickhouse>